-NASSIM NICHOLAS TALEB, of the Real World Risk Institute, is a (former) option trader, now self-owned scholar who engages in a multidisciplinary no-nonsense approach to probability.
+NASSIM NICHOLAS TALEB is a (former) option trader, now self-owned scholar who engages in a multidisciplinary no-nonsense approach to probability.
 Although he is currently Distinguished Professor of Risk Engineering at New York University, he self-funds his research and operates in the manner of independent scholars.
-He is known for his BS-busting, his intolerance for fake research and his multivolume Incerto (The Black Swan, Antifragile, and Fooled by Randomness).
+He is known for his BS-busting, his intolerance for fake research and his multivolume Incerto (The Black Swan, Antifragile, Fooled by Randomness, The Bed of Procrustes, and Skin in the Game).
 He has completed 600,000 option trades and now specializes in the mitigation of tail risk.

 PATRICK M. HUGHES, Lieutenant General, U.S. Army (Retired), served in the military for 35 years, beginning as an enlisted soldier and combat medic in 1962.
 His last active duty assignment was Director, Defense Intelligence Agency (DIA).
 Since his active service he has been Assistant Secretary for Information & Analysis (Intelligence) at the Department of Homeland Security (DHS), and Corporate Vice President for Intelligence and Counterterrorism at L-3 Communications (now L-3 Technologies).
 He has traveled to 127 countries, and has participated in several conflicts and overseas missions.
 He is a graduate of Montana State University, Central Michigan University, the U.S. Army Command & General Staff College and a two-year War College Fellowship at the School of Advanced Military Studies.
 He is a member of the US Army MI Hall of Fame and the US Army ROTC Hall of Fame.